 You can configure the copyright status that is selected by default for a new citation.
 See Configuring the Citation Default Copyright Status.

-If you are using Leganto, an instructor can initiate an copyright or digitization request, self-declare a citation's copyright, or select a Creative Commons license in Leganto.
+If you are using Leganto, an instructor can initiate a copyright or digitization request, self-declare a citation's copyright, or select a Creative Commons license in Leganto.

-To manage a copyright manually, you can set the copyright status for multiple citations on the Edit Reading List page or for one citation on the Edit Reading List Citation page while editing a citation.
+To manually manage a copyright, you can set the copyright status for multiple citations on the Edit Reading List page or for one citation on the Edit Reading List Citation page while editing a citation.